Days

 Sand

 Typically, weighted blankets have a two-layer design, including a removable cover and an internal chamber containing the filling.
-This design adds durability, prevents leakage, and lets you wash the blanket's exterior.
-Similar to the benefits of duvet vs. comforter.
+This design adds durability, prevents leakage, and lets you wash the blanket's exterior—similar to the benefits of a duvet vs. comforter.

 Just like regular blankets, weighted blanket covers need to have the right texture and temperature-regulating properties to help you relax or fall asleep.
 You can choose between the following materials based on your tactile and temperature preferences.